zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 ## Data Engineering

 Designed and deployed several data ingestion and processing pipelines focused on scalability, reliability, and idempotence.
-Key workflows involved authenticated API access, including integration with SingPass.

 The pipelines featured:

 - Event-driven triggers using AWS EventBridge or Lambda
 - Chaining of multiple Lambdas for stateless, modular ETL
 - Asynchronous pipelines for parallel ingestion and reduced latency
-- Full SingPass OIDC integration with PKCE, token handling, and encrypted claim extraction
 - DynamoDB used as an upsert store, with secondary indices for flexible retrieval
 - S3 for raw data backup with versioning enabled for recovery and audit
 - Unit tests for ETL and transformation logic to ensure schema consistency and error handling
+- Full SingPass OIDC integration with PKCE, token handling, and encrypted claim extraction

 **Work-in-progress:**